Māori engineering graduate follows path of two sisters

 Tiaho Wihongi-Minhinnick (22) celebrated her graduation on 4 May, joining sisters Ngarui Manukau (28) and Phoenix Manukau (25), who also have engineering degrees from the University of Auckland.

-While completing her Bachelor of Engineering with Honours, Tiaho was chosen to lead a project on mana-enhancing structural design of pou whakairo – traditional carved Māori posts – for Ngāti Whātua Ōrākei
+While completing her Bachelor of Engineering with Honours, Tiaho was chosen to lead a project on mana-enhancing structural design of pou whakairo – traditional carved Māori posts – for Ngāti Whātua Ōrākei.

 MĀPIHI – Māori and Pacific Housing Research Centre at the University of Auckland provided support for the project.

-The sisters, of Ngāpuhi and Waikato descent, say new, more culturally appropriate engineering solutions are needed to avoid base structures that detract from the beauty of pou, as they hold them upright.
+After Tiaho was selected for the task, she asked Ngarui to step in to help.
+The sisters, of Ngāpuhi and Waikato descent, say new, more culturally appropriate engineering solutions are needed to avoid structural elements that detract from the pou.

 “Some footings work structurally, but aesthetically, they look horrible and they take away from the mana of the pou.